 It starts in Drymen, close to Loch Lomond and one part of the WHW, and finishes at Pitlochry.
 It takes about 6-8 days to finish, and it goes through Trossachs via Aberfoyle and Callander.
-It then passes the lochs Venachar, Lubnaig and Earn to finally reach Killin.
-From there it goes from Loch Tay to Aberfeldy, and then finally ends in Pitlochry.
+It then passes the lochs Venachar, Lubnaig and Earn to reach Killin finally.
+From there, it goes from Loch Tay to Aberfeldy and then finally ends in Pitlochry.
 The challenge might be in a section of the road that’s 7.5 miles long between Ardeonaig and Acharn, so prepare well.

-You will be walking mostly on tarmac, and there are a lot of hilly sections that aren’t easy to cross for the physically unfit, but there are plenty of beautiful sights, like railway heritage and the Glen Ogle viaduct, and the stone circle in the Fonab forest.
+You will be mainly walking on tarmac, and there are a lot of hilly sections that aren’t easy to cross for the physically unfit.
+Still, there are plenty of beautiful sights, like railway heritage and the Glen Ogle viaduct, and the stone circle in the Fonab forest.